calitb/react-native-workshop/README.md

 ## Session 2

-Project with custom dev client to use third party native libraries (MapBox)
+Project that shows the usage of EAS Build to build a custom dev client to use third party native libraries (MapBox).

+## Session 3

+Project that shows Github automations and usage of EAS Build, EAS Update and EAS Submit.